marialyk77/Coffee-Rewards/README.md

 ## Data Credibility

-- Reliable:  The current dataset is accurate and complete; however, bias issues cannot be determined.
+- Reliable:  The dataset is accurate **but not entirely complete**, and potential bias issues cannot be fully assessed.
 The **age** distribution of customers ranges from **18 to 118**.
 Notably, **all rows with an age of 118 have null values in the 'gender' and 'income' columns**.
 Additionally, there are 253 rows corresponding to customers aged 90-101, with 17 of them between 100-101.
 Unlike the 118-year-old entries, **the 90-101 age group has no missing values in other columns**, suggesting they may not be typos.
 However, **it is worth noting that customers over 100 purchasing coffee might be unrealistic and could indicate potential data quality concerns.** I removed only the rows where the age was 118.

 - Original: The data was downloaded from Maven Analytics but was originally sourced from Kaggle, via Udacity.